guanquann/tp/docs/DeveloperGuide.md

    1. Test case: `deleteorder x o/1` (where x is larger than the list size)<br>
       Expected: Similar to previous.

+### Adding a contact as favourite

+1. Adding a contact as favourite

+    1. Prerequisites: List all contacts using the `list` command.
+Three contacts in the list.

+    1. Test case: `addfav i/ 1,3`<br>
+       Expected: First and third contact are added as favourites.
+Details of the affected contacts are shown in the status message.
+Timestamp in the status bar is updated.

+    1. Test case: `addfav i/ 0`<br>
+       Expected: No contact is added as favourites.
+Error details shown in the status message.
+Status bar remains the same.

+    1. Other incorrect addfav commands to try: `addfav`, `addfav i/ x`, `...` (where x is larger than the list size)<br>
+       Expected: Similar to previous.

+### Removing a contact from favourites

+1. Removing a contact from favourites

+    1. Prerequisites: List all contacts using the `list` command.
+Three contacts in the list of which the first and third contacts are marked as favourite.
+You may use `addfav` to add these contacts as favourites.

+    1. Test case: `removefav i/ 1,3`<br>
+       Expected: First and third contact are removed from favourites.
+Details of the affected contacts are shown in the status message.
+Timestamp in the status bar is updated.

+    1. Test case: `removefav i/ 0`<br>
+       Expected: No contact is removed to favourites.
+Error details shown in the status message.
+Status bar remains the same.

+    1. Other incorrect removefav commands to try: `removefav`, `removefav i/ x`, `...` (where x is larger than the list size)<br>
+       Expected: Similar to previous.

 ### Saving data